 Mulready

-The United States Court of Appeals for the Tenth Circuit reversed the District Court for the Western District of Oklahoma, holding that ERISA and Medicare Part D preempted Oklahoma’s PBM law.
+The United States Court of Appeals for the Tenth Circuit reversed the District Court for the Western District of Oklahoma, holding that ERISA preempted Oklahoma’s PBM law.
+The decision also addressed a Medicare Part D preemption claim, which is beyond the scope of this paper.
 Oklahoma enacted legislation in 2019 to “establish minimum and uniform access to a provider and standards and prohibitions on restrictions of a patient’s right to choose a pharmacy provider.”

 The Tenth Circuit focused on laws that have a “connection with” an ERISA plan (as opposed to laws that “refer to” an ERISA plan) so as to be preempted under the “relates to” language of ERISA.
 The Supreme Court in Rutledge relied on the “shorthand inquiry” it recited in Gobeille: “Does the state law ‘govern a central matter of plan administration or interfere with national uniform plan administration’,” while also clarifying that “ERISA does not preempt state rate regulations that merely increase costs or alter incentives for ERISA plans without forcing plans to adopt any particular scheme of substantive coverage.”